-At SHA's sole discretion, SHA will either complete a re-inspection or allow the owner and family to submit a Certification of Work Completed Notice for all inspections excluding the initial inspection.

-If the owner is eligible to submit a Certification of Work Completed Notice, the Certification must be submitted to SHA within 28 calendar days of the failed inspection, and may also contain the family's signature, and documentation of the completed work must be attached, i.e. receipts, pictures, etc. Units where verification of repair by self-certification and/or photographs are used, may be subject to additional quality control inspections.
+At SHA's sole discretion, SHA will either complete a re-inspection or allow the owner to submit a Certification of Work Completed Notice.
+If the owner is eligible to submit a Certification of Work Completed Notice, the Certification must be submitted to SHA within 28 calendar days of the failed inspection, and may also contain the family's signature, and documentation of the completed work must be attached, i.e., receipts, pictures, etc. Units where verification of repair by self-certification and/or photographs are used, may be subject to additional quality control inspections.